teamreboott/data-modori/tools/preprocess/README.md

 ### Serialize meta fields in jsonl file

 In some jsonl files, different samples may have different meta fields, and even the data types in the same meta field may be different, which will cause failure to read the dataset using [HuggingFace Dataset](https://huggingface.co/docs/datasets/index).
-This tool is used to serialize all meta fields except `text_key` in these jsonl files into strings to facilitate subsequent Data-juicer processing.
+This tool is used to serialize all meta fields except `text_key` in these jsonl files into strings to facilitate subsequent **Data-Modori** processing.
 After the dataset is processed, it usually needs to be deserialized using [deserialize_meta.py](../postprocess/deserialize_meta.py).